Davidyz/VectorCode/README.md

 [![Test and Coverage](https://github.com/Davidyz/VectorCode/actions/workflows/test_and_cov.yml/badge.svg)](https://github.com/Davidyz/VectorCode/actions/workflows/test_and_cov.yml)
 [![pypi](https://img.shields.io/pypi/v/vectorcode.svg)](https://pypi.org/project/vectorcode/)

 VectorCode is a code repository indexing tool.
-It helps you write better prompt for your coding LLMs by indexing and providing information about the code repository you're working on.
+It helps you build better prompt for your coding LLMs by indexing and providing information about the code repository you're working on.
 This repository also contains the corresponding neovim plugin because that's what I used to write this tool.